wookietreiber/ssf4s/README.md

 Using ssf4s
 -----------

-Getting a feed is as easy as passing a URL to the `Feed` factory object:
+Retrieving a feed is as easy as passing a URL to the `Feed` factory object:

 ```text
 scala> import scalax.ssf4s._